ThomasBaldi/STUDY-EP-stock-sales/README.md

 1. Logged in users that have checkdout their carts and have had their orders completed can see their orders and their details through `GET/orders`

-- This endpoint will show each order a specific user has had complete by an Admin, and it will show order id, total price of order and when it was created and updated.
+- This endpoint will show each order a specific user has had complete by an Admin, and it will show order id, total price of order, when it was created and updated and all the orders related items.
-- The Admin has also access to this endpoint and will have the exact same view as the users but will see all users orders, no matter the current status (complete/cancelled/in-process).
+- The Admin has also access to this endpoint and will have an overview of all users orders (without the relative items of each order as that is already what /allorders does), no matter the current status (complete/cancelled/in-process).
 - Should any error is handled and triggers a relevant response.

 ---